K2Ratus/notepad/readme.md

 Occasionally chrome mistakenly caches source maps.
 If that happens, the easiest thing to do is go into the minified js file and add a query string to the source map url (which is specified in a special comment at the end).
 Normally you won't need to do this, but it's annoying when it does happen.

+### Introduction

+When the page is loaded we either (try and) create a new document, or (try and) load an existing file.
+Only one file can ever be loaded, if you need to load/create a new file you have to refresh the page.
+This makes life a little simpler.

 ### Making async API requests

 I have tried to wrap most requests in ES6 `Promises`, or variations on that.
 An important promise-like object is `dn.pr_auth`, this is a `SpecialPromise` isntance, which can be `resolved` and `rejected` multiple times.
 As with regular promises, whenever it is resolved the callbacks registered with `.then(success)` are triggered, with each being triggered exactly once, even if `dn.pr_auth` is resolved multiple times.
 And, as with regular promises, if `dn.pr_auth` has already been resolved at the moment that the `.then(success)` is registered, it will be triggered immediately.
 Finally, the `dn.pr_auth` has two special event listeners: `on_error` and `on_success`, these are called every time the authentication process fails or is successful (respectively).